- Date published

 Just 18 months after Dissing+Weitling won a competition to design a 23-kilometre-long footpath system, including seven bridges, in the Chinese city of Xiamen, the project is already under construction.

-“If the plan holds – and things usually go very quickly in China – Xiamen Footpaths will be opening in February,” said Steen Savery Trojaborg, CEO, partner and architect at Dissing+Weitling.
+“If the plan holds – and things usually go very quickly in China – Mountains-to-Sea Trail (former Xiamen Footpaths, ed.) will be opening in February,” said Steen Savery Trojaborg, CEO, partner and architect at Dissing+Weitling.

-Xiamen Footpaths connects the southern Chinese city of Xiamen with the green surroundings close to the metropolis.
+Xiamen Mountains-to-Sea Trail connects the southern Chinese city of Xiamen with the green surroundings close to the metropolis.

 “We’ve focused on improving options for pedestrians to move in the recreational areas near Xiamen.
 Our design has been adapted and made flexible, so that it works in the changing terrain in the city and the landscape.”